haraldreingruber/blog/rppt-week-01-mob-programming-at-hunter-industries.md

 > Pair Programming feels like going on a date.
 > -- *[unknown][financial-benefits]*

-Watching the [videocast][mob-mentality-youtube] of [Austin][mob-mentality-twitter] and [Chris Lucian][chris-twitter] was really an eye-opener to me and was very curious about joining their mob-programming sessions.
+Watching the [videocast][mob-mentality-youtube] of [Austin][mob-mentality-twitter] and [Chris Lucian][chris-twitter] was really an eye-opener to me and I was very curious about joining their mob-programming sessions.

 [amitai-twitter]: https://twitter.com/schmonz
 [chris-twitter]: https://twitter.com/ChristophLucian